hhhx1911/eslam-abdallah-resume/README.md

 ### 2. Backend  [Freelancing] - [Topart](https://topart.services/)
-<sub>A site for car parts with a chat and control panel for sellers.</sub>
+A site for car parts with a chat and control panel for sellers.
 * Edit Database
 * Add chat(munafio/chatify) to the application & Edit it To satisfy our application needs.
 * Handling most of the Frontend work